elerel/ms3-kiwi-lingo/README.md

 #### Imagery

-New Zealand is without a doubt, captivatingly stunning in scenery.
+New Zealand is without a doubt, captivatingly, jaw-droppingly, stunning in scenery.
 It was not at all difficult in choosing the imagery for this site and wanted to use the most eye-catching imagery possible, sourced from [Pexels](https://www.pexels.com/search/new%20zealand/) and [Pixabay](https://pixabay.com/images/search/new%20zealand/); the latter more so used.
 The images were then compressed using [TinyPNG](https://tinypng.com/) to make the loading time faster.

 ---